Shanig03/Graph-Algorithms-Project/README.md

 ```
 ## Summary

 This project demonstrates a dynamic memory-based approach to implementing graphs and graph algorithms in C++.
-It avoids STL containers in favor of arrays.
-It also include graphs and algorithms demonstration and testing.
+STL containers were avoided intentionally (except for arrays), using custom data structures only- Queue, PriorityQueue and UnionFind.
+It also include graphs and algorithms, demonstration and testing and valgrind check for detecting memory leaks.